status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

-# Run an Execution client
+# Run an execution client

-In order to be able to produce blocks and process incoming validator deposits from the execution layer, you'll need to run an execution client in together with the beacon node.
+In order to be able to produce blocks and process incoming validator deposits, you'll need to run an execution client in together with the beacon node.

-Nimbus has been tested all the major execution clients - see the [execution client comparison](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) for more information.
+Nimbus has been tested all major execution clients - see the [execution client comparison](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) for more information.

-By default, Nimbus uses WebSockets to communicate with the execution client, connecting to a server on the same machine using port 8546: http://localhost:8546.
+By default, Nimbus uses WebSockets to communicate with the execution client, connecting to http://localhost:8546.
+You can provide a different URL with the `--web3-url` parameter.

-> ⚠ You need to run your own execution client after The Merge - third-party services like Infura, Alchemy and Pocket will no longer be enough.
+> ⚠ You need to run your own execution client after [the merge](./merge.md) - third-party services like Infura, Alchemy and Pocket will be sufficient.

 ## Nimbus